A Slack bookmarking application in Elixir with Opus

 The main principles of Opus are:

-• A stage may be skipped based on a condition function (:if and :unless options)
+halts the pipeline - A stage may be skipped based on a condition function (

-• An exception may be left to raise using the :raise option
+tuples by default - An exception may be left to raise using the

 In this post, I’ll show you some code examples from Microlith where Opus is used.